ordina-jworks/ordina-jworks.github.io/_posts/2024-01-19-yannick-horrix-opentofu.md

 [Pricing](https://www.hashicorp.com/products/terraform/pricing?product_intent=terraform){:target="_blank" rel="noopener noreferrer"} for Terraform Cloud follows a Resources Under Management (RUM) model, where Terraform counts the amount of objects it manages and calculates cost accordingly.
 The Standard Tier offering is billed at $0.00014 per hour per resource.
 For the Plus and Enterprise tiers, pricing is negotiated directly with Hashicorp sales.

-Let's take the example os Terraform Enterprise.
+Let's take the example for Terraform Enterprise.
 This is a self-hosted solution offered as a private installation rather than a SaaS solution.
 Judging from the AWS Marketplace and Azure Marketplace offerings of Terraform Enterprise, pricing starts from $15,000/year.
 This includes just five workspaces, likely to be insufficieint for a large enterprise.